browserstate/history.js/README.md

 - Support HTML5's State Management
 - Provide a backwards compatible experience for Browsers which do not support HTML5's State Management
-- Provide a backwards campatible experience for Browsers which do not support HTML4's OnHashChange
+- Provide a backwards compatible experience for Browsers which do not support HTML4's OnHashChange
 - Follow the original API's as much as possible
 - Support for traditional anchors *- yet to complete*
 - Support as many javascript frameworks as possible via adapters.

-Licensed under the New BSD License, Copyright 2011 Benjamin Arthur Lupton
+Licensed under the New BSD License, Copyright 2011 Benjamin Arthur Lupton <contact@balupton.com>

 ## Usage